-My doctor wants me to get an MRI yet Cigna sent me a letter of denial.
+My doctor wants me to get an MRI (or other procedure) yet Cigna sent me a letter of denial.
 What should I do?

 Call Cigna at 1-800-244-6224 to have someone walk through the denial with you.
 It is important to receive clarification.